MercuryTechnologies/nix-your-shell/README.md

   straightforward structure (the shell environment code generation command and the `nix` wrappers are the same, so there's no need for dotfile executables on your `$PATH`).

-However, `any-nix-shell` can optionally display the packages in the current shell on a righthand prompt. `nix-your-shell` does not support this.